privatenumber/esbuild-loader/README.md

   }
 ```

+> [!TIP]
+> Utilizing the `target` option allows for the use of newer JavaScript syntax, enhancing minification effectiveness.

 ### Defining constants

-You can replace the [`DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) to define global constants.
-The parsing cost of the DefinePlugin is often overlooked so replacing it with esbuild can speed up the build.
+Webpack's [`DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) can replaced with `EsbuildPlugin` to define global constants.
+This could speed up the build by removing the parsing costs associated with the `DefinePlugin`.

 In `webpack.config.js`: